axis80/quilt/packages/react-form/README.md

 const form = useForm(config);
 ```

+###### Parameters:

-`config` - An object has the following fields:
+- `config`, An object has the following fields:

-`fields` - A dictionary of `Field` objects, dictionaries of `Field` objects, and lists of dictionaries of `Field` objects.
+  - `fields`, A dictionary of `Field` objects, dictionaries of `Field` objects, and lists of dictionaries of `Field` objects.
 Generally, you'll want these to be generated by the other hooks in this package, either `useField` or `useList`.
 This will be returned back out as the `fields` property of the return value.
-`onSubmit` - An async function to handle submission of the form.
+  - `onSubmit`, An async function to handle submission of the form.
 If this function returns an object of `{state: 'fail', error: FormError[]}` then the submission is considered a failure.
-Otherwise, it should return an object with `{state: 'success'}` and the submission will be considered a success. `useForm` will also call all client-side validation methods for the fields passed to it.
+Otherwise, it should return an object with `{state: 'success'}` and the submission will be considered a success. `useForm` will - also call all clien, ide validation methods for the fields passed to it.
 The `onSubmit` handler will not be called if client validations fails.

+###### Return value:

-`returns` - An object representing the current state of the form, with imperative methods to reset, submit, and validate.
+An object representing the current state of the form, with imperative methods to reset, submit, and validate.
 Generally, the returned properties correspond 1:1 with the specific hook for their functionality.

 #### Examples